22 April 2021

 Sign up to attend here

-This three -part Study Group is part of our preparations for FIELDWORK International Summer School 2021.
+This three -part Study Group was part of our preparations for FIELDWORK International Summer School 2021.

 The Living Newspaper was part of the Federal Theatre Project – a US state funded arts initiative which ‘gave voice’ to contemporary issues emerging from the news that impacted everyday life for many Americans in the 1930s through mass employment of actors, writers, dramaturgs, technicians and directors.